 The Church Council on Justice and Corrections (CCJC) was established in 1972.
 The CCJC promotes a restorative approach to justice with an emphasis on addressing the needs of victims and offenders, mutual respect, healing, individual accountability, community involvement and crime prevention.

 The Ecumenical Stewardship Center is an ecumenical network that provides congregations and denominations in Canada and the United States with resources and networking opportunities to equip and inspire congregations to grow faithful stewards and nurture a culture of generosity.
-The ESC publishes the popular Giving Magazine, produces annual stewardship campaign materials for congregations, provides opportunities for congregational and denominational stewardship leaders to network together, and hosts the North American Stewardship Conference and the North American Conference on Christian Philanthropy.
-The Presbyterian Church in Canada has long benefited from the connections we have made with other stewardship leaders across North America and the resources produced and disseminated by the center; indeed, the idea for The PCC’s Stewards by Design conferences originated through a group of Canadian Presbyterians who attended one of the NACCP conferences.
+The ESC publishes the popular Giving Magazine, produces stewardship materials for congregations and provides opportunities for congregational and denominational stewardship leaders to network together.
+The Presbyterian Church in Canada has long benefited from the connections we have made with other stewardship leaders across North America.

 Project Ploughshares is an ecumenical agency of the Canadian Council of Churches established in 1976 to implement the churches’ call to be peacemakers and to work for a world in which justice will flourish and peace abound.
 Project Ploughshares works to identify, develop, and advance approaches that build peace and prevent war, and promote the peaceful resolution of political conflict.